FAQs About Online RN to BSN Programs

 Nurses who study in unaccredited RN to BSN programs are not eligible for state or federal financial aid, and they can’t use military education benefits to pay for their degree.
 They also don’t qualify for federal loan consolidation, loan forgiveness or income-driven repayment programs after graduation.

 For-profit colleges are more likely to be unaccredited than public or private universities.
-This may be one reason these institutions have higher rates of fraud and financial failure, as academic news site The Conversation points out.
-All things considered, there is really no benefit to earning your degree from an unaccredited nursing school.
+This may be one reason these institutions have higher rates of fraud and financial failure, as Ayelet Sheffey explains in a Business Insider article.
+All things considered, there is little benefit to earning your degree from an unaccredited nursing school.

 Do Online RN to BSN Programs Have Clinicals or a Practicum?